adean20csc/dcaf-abe/docsite/source/config_bada.rst

 Configuration Directory/File Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Ansible configurations are stored in `.yml <http://docs.ansible.com/YAMLSyntax.html>`_ (`YAML <http://yaml.org/>`__ - YAML Ain't Markup Language) format.
-They contain all the information needed by the Ansible Playbooks which are also stored in .yml format.
+The Ansible configurations are stored in :code:`YAML` format.
+They contain all the
+information needed by the Ansible Playbooks and are stored in .yml format.
+Refer
+to http://docs.ansible.com/YAMLSyntax.html for more information about the
+``Ansible YAML Syntax``.

 Ansible works against multiple systems in the infrastructure at the same time.
+It
-It does this by selecting portions of systems listed in the Ansible `inventory <http://docs.ansible.com intro_inventory.html>`_ file.
-This inventory is configurable and multiple inventory files can be used at the same time.
+does this by selecting portions of systems listed in the Ansible :code:`inventory`
+file.
+This inventory is configurable and multiple inventory files can be used at
+the same time.
+Refer to http://docs.ansible.com/intro_inventory.html for more
+information about the Ansible inventory.

 This is how the inventory for BADA is structured.
-As previously mentioned BADA contains elements of Slimer and Ansible-ScaleIO so they are present in the inventory.
+As previously mentioned BADA
+contains elements of Slimer and Ansible-ScaleIO so they are present in the inventory.
 Notice there is a :code:`host_var` file for each host.

 .. code-block:: bash